Skip to main content

 Start studying earlier

 One of the most effective strategies to improve your SAT score is to start preparing immediately after taking the test.
 Once you have taken the SAT, it is crucial to reflect on the experience.
-Recall the questions that seemed particularly difficult, the sections that were challenging, and any concepts that you felt were foreign to you.
+Recall the questions that seemed particularly difficult, the challenging sections, and any concepts that you felt were foreign to you.
 Take notes on these points as they will guide your future preparation.

 If you didn’t write anything down immediately after the test, don’t worry; it’s never too late to think back and recall the specifics.
 Understanding what you found difficult the first time is vital because it helps you focus your study on areas where you need the most improvement.